Bloom in Shadow Counseling

 It doesn’t take a whole new routine to instill a dose of happiness into your day—but it does take a little self awareness.

-1. Be grateful for the good & the bad.
+1. Be grateful for the uplifting and the challenging.

 2. Flex your creativity muscles.